lucasfepe/CedarEstate/README.md

-# Cedar Estate - Coming Soon Landing Page
+# Cedars Estate - Coming Soon Landing Page

-A modern, elegant landing page for Cedar Estate built with Nuxt 3, Vue.js, and TypeScript.
+A modern, elegant landing page for Cedars Estate built with Nuxt 3, Vue.js, and TypeScript.
 Features a full-screen hero image with sophisticated typography and bot-protected contact information.

 ---